 What to Look for With Your C-Section Scar

-When caring for your incision, there are signs to look for that could indicate a possible infection or complication.
+When caring for your incision, look for signs that could indicate a possible infection or complication.
 If you have any concerns, contact your provider right away.
 If an infection is present, your provider may have to prescribe antibiotics or investigate the infection further.

 Signs of infection or complication:3